codaamok/codaamok.github.io-hugo/content/post/Patching-Snowflakes-with-ConfigMgr-and-PowerShell/index.md

 - Do you have non-redundant application servers that must have a co-ordinated patching routine?
 Wish you used ConfigMgr for these but haven't figured out a way?
 - Do you have spaghetti or unfinished code that attempts to orchestrate complicated patching cycles?

-By "special patching," I mean the customer or application owners are terrified of the word "patching" and demand it be performed manually on a handful of finicky application servers out of fear of downtime. _(yeah, because hitting 'check for updates' manually reduces risk_ :unamused: _)_
+By "special patching," I mean the customer or application owners are terrified of the word "patching", and they demand it be performed manually on a handful of finicky application servers out of fear of downtime. _(yeah, because hitting 'check for updates' manually reduces risk_ :unamused: _)_

 This leaves you feeling frustrated in having to perform tedious manual labour.
 Login, point, click, sit, wait etc..
 You're also annoyed the business has invested in a behemoth like ConfigMgr, and aren't using it to its full potential just for these handful of special "snowflake" servers.

 This is where I tell you I wrote a PowerShell module that automates this!
-Which is funny because you can't automate it!
+Which is funny because you apparently shouldn't automate it!
 You must do it manually! :laughing: but hang on let me explain..

 ## PSCMSnowflakePatching